How is small cell lung cancer diagnosed?

 PET scans are also useful if your doctor thinks the cancer may have spread but doesn't know where.
 It can reveal spread of cancer to the liver, bones, adrenal glands, or some other organs.
 It is not as useful for looking at the brain, since all brain cells use a lot of glucose.

 For this test, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
 (The amount of radioactivity used is very low and will pass out of the body over the next day or so.)
 Because cancer cells in the body are growing rapidly, they absorb more of the radioactive sugar.
 After about an hour, you will be moved onto a table in the PET scanner.
 You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about your whole body.

-Many centers have special machines that can do both a PET and CT scan at the same time (PET/CT scan).
+Often a PET scan is combined with a CT scan using a special machine that can do both scans at the same time.
 This lets the doctor compare areas of higher radioactivity on the PET with the more detailed appearance of that area on the CT.
-This is the type of PET most often used in SCLC patients.
+For people with SCLC, PET/CT scans are used more often than PET scans alone.